ANSSI-FR/DFIR-O365RC/README.md

 All files generated are in JSON format.

 - Get-AADApps creates a file named *AADApps_%FQDN%.json* in the *azure_ad_apps* folder where *FQDN* is the domain name part of the account used to collect the logs.
+- Get-AADDevices creates a file named *AADDevices_%FQDN%.json* in the *azure_ad_devices* folder.
 - Get-AADLogs creates folders named after the current date using the *YYYY-MM-DD* format in the *azure_ad_signin* folder, in each directory a file called *AADSigninLog_%FQDN%_YYYY-MM-DD_HH-00-00.json* is created for Azure AD sign-ins logs.
 A folder *azure_ad_audit* is also created and results are dumped in files named *AADAuditLog_%FQDN%_YYYY-MM-DD.json* for Azure AD audit logs.
 Finally a folder called *azure_ad_tenant* is created and the general tenant information written in a file named *AADTenant_%FQDN%.json*.
+- Get-AzRMActivityLogs creates folders named after the current date using the *YYYY-MM-DD* format in the *azure_rm_activity* folder, in each directory a file called *AzRM_%FQDN%_%SubscriptionID%_YYYY-MM-DD_HH-00-00.json* is created where %SubscriptionID% is the Azure subscription ID.
+A folder called *azure_rm_subscriptions* is created and each subscription information written in a file named *AzRMsubscriptions_%FQDN%.json*.
 - Get-O365Full creates folders named after the current date using the *YYYY-MM-DD* format in the *O365_unified_audit_logs*, in each directory a file called *UnifiedAuditLog_%FQDN%_YYYY-MM-DD_HH-00-00.json* is created.
 - Get-O365Light creates folders named after the current date using the *YYYY-MM-DD* format in the *O365_unified_audit_logs*, in each directory a file called *UnifiedAuditLog_%FQDN%_YYYY-MM-DD.json* is created.
 - Get-DefenderforO365 creates folders named after the current date using the *YYYY-MM-DD* format in the *O365_unified_audit_logs*, in each directory a file called *UnifiedAuditLog_%FQDN%_YYYY-MM-DD_DefenderforO365.json* is created.